Grilled Swordfish

 Grilled swordfish is a light fish main course that requires easy and quick cooking.
-Pair it with Grillo, a straw-yellow wine with crystalline golden reflections.
-On the nose, it reveals fruity, floral, herbaceous notes, citrus, yellow-fleshed and tropical fruits, grapefruit, melon, and hints of pear, finally broom, orange blossom, and almond hints.
-In the mouth, the same aromas perceived on the nose are found, along with delicate citrus and mineral notes, resulting in a fresh, savory, intense, and persistent taste.
+It pairs well with Grillo, a straw-yellow wine with crystalline golden reflections.
+On the nose, it reveals fruity, floral, herbal notes, citrus, yellow-fleshed and tropical fruits, grapefruit, melon, and hints of pear, finally broom, orange blossom, and almond hints.
+On the palate, the same aromas perceived on the nose are found, along with delicate citrus and mineral notes, resulting in a fresh, savory, intense, and persistent taste.

 Wash the swordfish steaks thoroughly under running water, let them drain in a colander, and pat dry with paper towels.